// echo $row["ID"] ?>

 James Tarlton Townsend

-Rudy Professor Emeritus of Psychological and Brain Sciences
+Rudy Professor Emeritus

 Professor Townsend is a specialist in cognitive/mathematical psychology.
 His research interests include the development of general mathematical approaches to human information processing, cognitive psychology including visual pattern recognition, memory scanning, decision theory, human factors, and face cognition.